On the finalised thesis page you can submit your thesis for review, approval and publishing.

 After this the thesis is submitted into the Turnitin system if you have selected this option.
 You can read the Turnitin report for your thesis when it has been completed.

 After the supervisor has approved your thesis, it is submitted for review and approval.

-First make the original Word document accessible and then convert it into PDF/A format using the appropriate procedure.
-Use Muuntaja (muuntaja.oulu.fi) for conversion so that all the structures included in your document will remain.
+First make the original Word document accessible.
+Use Muuntaja (muuntaja.oulu.fi) for PDF/A conversion so that all the structures included in your document will remain.
 In this way a visually impaired person can utilise to read the document using a screen reader.

 There are many different versions of PDF/A format.
 Which one should I choose, so that Laturi will accept my thesis?

 Laturi requires that theses conform to the PDF/A-1b format.
 This means that files in PDF/A-1a format are also accepted, as its requirements are even more extensive.
 Laturi will not accept files in any versions of the PDF/A-2 and PDF/A-3 formats.

 I am using Mac.
 I fed my thesis through Muuntaja but Laturi still tells me that it's not in the required PDF/A format.
 What went wrong?

 A document fed through Muuntaja should be saved directly (Click the file and select Save/Save as/Save File) without opening it first on your own computer.
 You can open the document for review, but you should not save this version.